kylegoines/flotsam/README.md

 })
 ```

-Now, when interacting with the input flotsom will render a absolutely positioned box under the input
+Now, when interacting with the input flotsom will render an absolutely positioned box under the input
 **for best results set the parent element to relaitive position so flotsom knows where to go!**

 The rendered html should look a lil' something like this